Ivanka Trump Poses In Periwinkle Peplum Skirt Suit On Air Force One While Holding Her Ballot

 While it is unclear exactly when the photo above was taken, Trump and his family have been campaigning all over the country ahead of the November 3 election.
 The president spoke in Lititz, Pennsylvania, this afternoon and is expected in Martinsburg, Pennsylvania, around 4:30 p.m.
 Eastern later today.

 Early voting has started in many states across the nation.
 In fact, Trump made a stop in Florida just last week to cast his vote — in person.
 He arrived at the Palm Beach County Main Library around 10 a.m. on Friday, October 24.
-According to White House Press Secretary Kayleigh McEnany, the POTUS was met with chants of “four more years” upon his arrival.
+White House Press Secretary Kayleigh McEnany, tweeted that the POTUS was met with chants of “four more years” upon his arrival.

 “It was a very secure vote, much more secure than when you send in a ballot I can tell you that.
 I voted for a guy named Trump,” the president said at the time.